 The following are a few examples of proper sexual hygiene practices:

-➢ If you're going from anal to vaginal sex, wash your genitals or change your condoms first.
+- If you go from anal to vaginal sex, wash your genitals or change your condoms first.

-Scientists are currently developing vaccines that will prevent any bacteria from adequately attaching to human tissue.
+Scientists are developing vaccines to prevent bacteria from adequately attaching to human tissue.

 In addition, they are working on developing additional UTI vaccines that will prevent bacteria from growing and causing infection in the future.
 To date, only one type of UTI vaccine has progressed to the stage of preliminary human trials.
-The use of animals and tissue samples will continue to be used in the remaining studies.
+Animals and tissue samples will continue to be used in the remaining studies.

 When to consult a physician about UTI

-Those who believe they may be suffering from a urinary tract infection should consult their doctor for advice on treating the infection.
+Those who believe they may be suffering from a urinary tract infection should consult their doctor for advice on treating it.

 While antibiotics are not always necessary in treating urinary tract infections, it is critical to seek medical attention if you have any signs or symptoms of illness.
-A more severe disease that is more difficult to treat is reduced as a result.
+A more severe disease that is more difficult to treat is reduced.

 The following are the signs and symptoms of a urinary tract infection:

-➢ alteration in the odor or color of urine
+- Alteration in the odour or colour of urine

-The vast majority of people, particularly women, will suffer from a urinary tract infection at some point during their lives.
+Most people, particularly women, will eventually suffer from a urinary tract infection.

-Many urinary tract infections (UTIs) resolve on their own or with primary care.
+Many urinary tract infections (UTIs) resolve independently or with primary care.
 Developing non-antibiotic methods of treating and preventing urinary tract infections is becoming increasingly popular among researchers.